-Night fishing can be an exceptional opportunity for anglers in search of species like muskie, walleye, largemouth bass, and crappie.
+Night fishing can be an exceptional opportunity for anglers in search of species like crappie, largemouth bass, walleye, and muskie.
 But most fishermen make their last casts shortly after sundown and then turn their boats back to the launch.

 That’s a big mistake!